Small and Personalized Learning Environment

 Rigorous and Relevant College-Preparatory Curriculum

 Graduates from Da Vinci Schools will meet or exceed all California's "a-g" UC and CSU admissions requirements.
 They will demonstrate mastery and growth through public presentations of learning, exhibitions, standardized testing and performance assessments.
 In order to graduate, Da Vinci students must successfully complete 4 years of English, 3 years of Social Studies, 3 years of Math, 3 years of Science, 2 years of a Foreign Language, and at least 1 year of Art.
-Students must also complete Presentations of Learning at the end of each semester, 1 senior project, and yearly service learning.
+Students must also complete Presentations of Learning at the end of each semester and yearly service learning.
 Students may also to participate in Internships and Early College courses.
-Additionally, students must take 3 College Board Examinations, go on at least 3 College Visits, complete 2 Financial Aid Applications, and apply to a minimum of 2 Colleges.
+Additionally, students go on yearly college visits, take a mandatory college writing class, and apply to a minimum of 2 Colleges.

-Da Vinci Schools are dedicated to preparing students for college completion and 21st century jobs through an interdisciplinary project-based, "learn by doing" curriculum that is rigorous and relevant and which integrates core subjects with real-life problems to be solved.
+Da Vinci Schools are dedicated to preparing students for college completion and 21st century jobs through hands-on, real world project-based learning that is rigorous and relevant and which integrates core subjects with real-life problems to be solved.
 Projects create opportunities for students to focus on real-world, complex problems that require deep research and analysis, synthesis of information, planning, organization, teamwork and perseverance.

 Da Vinci Schools have community partnerships with many corporate, nonprofit and education institutions.
 Community partners offer students and faculty access to expert knowledge, industry-specific curriculum, internship opportunities, academic mentoring, teacher training, Early College programs, career guidance, and job shadowing experiences.
 We look to our community partners to help us define the real-world skill sets needed to prepare students for 21st century jobs in today's global economy.